In-Person Events in 2021: What to Expect

 Fast, reliable technology is of the utmost importance.

 If hybrid events are the norm in 2021 (and potentially into the future), companies will be forced to adjust their event planning in a similar manner to the way they did in 2020.
-Hybrid events will likely serve as a bridge of sorts that connect 2020’s sudden plunge into sole virtual work with a pre-coronavirus in-person “normal.”
+Hybrid events will likely serve as a bridge of sorts that connect 2020’s sudden plunge into sole virtual work with a pre-coronavirus “normal.”

 This means that technology will be just as important as it has proven to be during the pandemic.
 During this transition time, hybrid events will of course require planning for both the in-person elements and virtual elements of the event.
 Seamless presentations featuring engaging content that can be viewed on a screen will continue to be important.
 Companies will transition to relying on production teams that specialize in the virtual aspect of events as well as the in-person parts.
 And with options like rentable 5G hotspots and solid streaming and video equipment, organizers, presenters, and attendees can get the most out of hybrid presentations, no matter the size of the company or event.